vvscode/docs/README.md

 #### `validate`

 Runs a few sanity checks on content files, such as checking for broken links (both internal / cross references and remote URL links).
+See command help (`-h`) for details on supported validators.

 **Usage examples**